-The Meteosat-8 IODC service (on a best-effort basis) started in February 2017.
+The prime satellite supporting the IODC service at 41.5°E (on a best-effort basis) is Meteosat-8.
+There is no backup.
 Service Availability and Operational Performance are measured on the basis of nominal Level 1.5 Repeat Cycles (RCs) disseminated 'on-time' via EUMETCast Europe.
 See slide 7 for an explanation of the two indicators.
+Due to Meteosat-8's increasing inclination, the target service availability was reduced from 99% to 97% as of April 2018.